 Candidates for undergraduate courses should apply online through the Universities and College Admissions Service (UCAS).
 Be aware there are deadlines for UCAS to receive your application.
 Consideration of late submissions will depend on the number of applications and the take up of offers in that given year.
 Offers are made on the basis of merit.

 You may wish to join a course at Year Two or Three.
-Clearly you will need to demonstrate you have achieved equivalent progress as those students who have been studying with NUA from Year One onwards.
+You will need to demonstrate that you have achieved equivalent progress as those students who have been studying with NUA from Year One onwards.
 You are advised to discuss this with the relevant Course Leader directly prior to submitting a formal application.
 Course email addresses are given on the course pages.

 If you don’t get an offer, or if you miss your grades or the deadline, find out about further application opportunities.